cloudControl/documentation/Guides/Java/Java - HelloWorld.md

 The java command starts the 'com.exo.sample.jetty.App' with the classpath set to the compiled Java classes and dependencies.

 ## Pushing and Deploying your App
-Choose a unique name to replace the `APP_NAME` placeholder for your application and create it on the exoscale platform:
+Choose a unique name to replace the `APP_NAME` placeholder for your application and create it on the CloudKilat platform:

 ~~~bash
 $ ironcliapp APP_NAME create java